tpaschalis/tpaschalis.github.io/_posts/2020-06-15-defer-internals.markdown

 }
 ```

-Items placed on the `deferpool` will be cleaned up by the Garbage Collector; you can examine how it's done [here](https://github.com/golang/go/blob/73f86d2a78423f26323e7acf52bc489fb3e7fcbc/src/runtime/mgc.go#L2241).
+Items placed on the `deferpool` will be cleaned up by the GC as seen [here](https://github.com/golang/go/blob/73f86d2a78423f26323e7acf52bc489fb3e7fcbc/src/runtime/mgc.go#L2241).

 ## How many defers could we run?